Destiny 2: Forsaken

 Destiny 2: Forsaken was a major expansion for Destiny 2, a first-person shooter video game by Bungie.
 Representing the third expansion and the second year of extended content for Destiny 2, it was released on September 4, 2018.
 Forsaken revolved around the player's Guardian seeking to avenge the death of Cayde-6 by the hands of the Awoken Prince Uldren Sov.
 Uldren, corrupted by the Darkness, was in search of his lost sister, Queen Mara Sov, both of whom were thought to have died in Destiny: The Taken King (2015).
 Along their journey, players faced the Scorn, undead versions of the Fallen race that had been revived and morphed into a new race.

-Forsaken added content across the game, including new missions, Player versus Environment locations, Player versus Player maps, player gear, weaponry, a brand new PvE/PvP hybrid game mode, and a new raid.
+The expansion's release coincided with patch version 2.0 for Destiny 2, which made fundamental changes to the core functionality for all players to mark the start of Year 2 of the game's lifecycle.
+Through the development of Forsaken, Bungie sought to address criticisms from players and critics; many changes to the game were direct responses to this.
+Forsaken added content across the game, including new missions, Player versus Environment (PvE) locations, Player versus Player (PvP) maps, player gear, weaponry, a brand new PvE/PvP hybrid game mode called Gambit, and a new raid.
 The expansion also introduced the game's first dungeon, a new challenging three-player activity.
 A seasonal model was also introduced, in which smaller content packages were released periodically throughout the year between the releases of the major expansions.
-The seasonal model would continue until The Final Shape (2024), which replaced the seasons with larger episodes.
+The seasonal model continued until The Final Shape (2024), which replaced the seasons with larger episodes.